www.scantips.com

 Basically, the EV number is the "name" of the set of Equivalent Exposure combinations of f/stop and shutter speed found on that one row of the EV chart.

-Light Value converts the ISO to an arbitrary but standard ISO 100 value for the purpose to compare two actual exposures at the same ISO 100 values.
-The number 100 is NOT a special ISO number at all, Light Value could compare by converting both readings to any same ISO number, but 100 is merely a popular convenient number.
+Light Value converts the ISO to an arbitrary but conventional ISO 100 value for the purpose to compare two actual exposures at the same ISO 100 values.
+The number 100 is just another number, NOT a special ISO number at all.
+Light Value could compare by converting both readings to any same ISO number, but 100 is merely a popular convenient number.
 If you're not using ISO 100, then you would have to convert that number.
 Light Value represents the corresponding relative "brightness level", so to speak, which then would require the appropriate proper corresponding exposure.
 More about Light Value on next page, and the math formulas are on a math page.
-EV 15 at ISO 100 and EV 18 at ISO 800 are the same two exposure levels, but as comparable Light Values, both EV are converted to same ISO 100 for easy comparison.
-Both Light Values are EV 15100, or again, same light levels require Equivalent Exposures (at the same ISO 100).
-The Settings numbers may not have been Equivalent, but the resulting brightness level (adjusted for ISO) of the two Light Values of the exposures are the same, and Equivalent.

 Exposure Value and the EV Chart is covered on the next page.
 But either of the initial default settings above give the same equivalent metered exposure in typical bright sunlight.
 Both A and B are also the Sunny 16 Rule (except Sunny16 is often 1/3 stop more exposure than the EV system meters).
 The actual meter doing this is shown on next page.
 This is two actual real world meterings of two equivalent exposures.